Get Free ‘GTA Online’ Cash Just For Logging In, Tiny Racers Update And Duke O’Death Now Available

 Cars like the Armored Karin Kuruma could not be purchased before the update unless the player had completed the corresponding heist.
 Now, all players can purchase vehicles like these even if they have never finished a heist.
 Players that have not completed the associated heist will pay more for these cars, trucks, and aircraft than GTA Online players that have successfully finished the heists, though.

-[Image by Rockstar Games]
+[Featured Image by Rockstar Games]